How to Live Stream Islamic Services this Ramadan Using OneStream Live

 🧕Islamic Courses

 Islamic academies can leverage live streaming to offer virtual courses for those who live abroad or cannot physically attend classes at an Islamic institute.
-Just like a contemporary learning environment, Islamic scholars can deliver lectures both in real-time and through video recordings.
+Just like a contemporary learning environment, Islamic scholars can deliver lectures in real time and through video recordings.
 Many others can volunteer to preach to others the virtues and ethics of Islam and gain the reward of Allah.
 The Muslims can learn Quran recitation with Tajweed (accurate pronunciation), memorize short Duas (supplications), and engage in other forms of learning through live streaming of these Islamic courses.

 🪔Muslim Ummah Issues